16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

 Bank of Ceylon offers housing loans in 2 categories.
 A general housing loan scheme for BOC Customers, Sri Lankan citizens between 18-60 years with an adequate repayment capacity with clear DRU and CRIB Records and Limited liability Companies (House Constructors for sale) and university staff.

-The loan amount for the general housing loan scheme depends on the repayment capability of the customer while the maximum age for borrowing this loan is 65.
+The loan amount for the general mortgage loan in Sri Lanka depends on the repayment capability of the customer while the maximum age for borrowing this loan is 65.
 The housing loan scheme offered for university staff members has 2 conditions for which the facility is offered.
 For those who are a part of the academic staff board, funds are provided up to 2 million while non-academic staff are offered Rs.1 million.
 However, in order to be eligible for this loan facility, a minimum service period of 5 years should be met and they should be working in universities registered under the Universities Act No: 16 of 1978.

 Cargills Bank Housing loan